slowkow/hlabud/index.md

 # hlabud: HLA analysis in R <img width="25%" align="right" src="https://github.com/slowkow/hlabud/assets/209714/8fd7874d-7773-42d1-858e-79c56dc5d94f"></img>

-hlabud provides methods for retrieving sequence alignment data from the [IMGTHLA] database, and for converting the sequence alignments into R matrices ready for downstream analysis.
+hlabud provides methods for retrieving sequence alignment data from the [IMGTHLA] database and converting the data into R matrices ready for downstream analysis.
 The [vignette](articles/examples.html) shows examples of how to use the data with logistic regression and dimensionality reduction.

 [IMGTHLA]: https://github.com/ANHIG/IMGTHLA